'James' revisits Huck Finn's traveling companion, giving rise to a new classic

 The back and forth is virtuosic in a scene that will make you smile if not laugh out loud.
 At other moments, especially those involving James's evolution and the enslaved women inside and outside of his family, James is devastating.
 Eventually, the story crescendos to a paroxysm of violence that is simultaneously inevitable and shattering.
 That combination of moral philosophy, absurdity and tragedy is very Everett.
 But James's situation is so bleak, his character so flesh and blood so fully realized, his pain so visceral and poignant, that at times the farce and telegraphing of inside jokes can seem jarring.

-Given the emotional gut punch, cleverness can seem intrusive.
 Still, I'm not sure if that dissonance is truly a bug or a feature.
 In addition to addressing language and identity, James is very convincingly and movingly a book about two runaways' quest for freedom and the relationship between human beings that society says should not have any connection.
 James works shockingly well in all those dimensions.
-American history is his subject, and this riveting riff on a similarly complex American classic that even Toni Morrison called "this amazing troubling book," is somehow his most challenging and best canvas.
+America's original sin and contradictions are his subject, and this riveting riff on a similarly complex American classic that even Toni Morrison called "this amazing troubling book" is his most challenging and maybe even his best canvas.
 With the previous high water marks of Telephone, The Trees, and Erasure, Everett has long been an American literary icon.
 But in the wake of an Oscar-winning adaptation, this time the world is watching.
 James expands the Everett canon in a way that will have to be reckoned with come award season.

 A slow runner and fast reader, Carole V. Bell is a cultural critic and communication scholar focusing on media, politics and identity.
 You can find her on Twitter @BellCV.